piandpower/NaivePhysics/README.md

   source distribution of UE4 in the version 4.8, not the binary download.

-* The clone the NaivePhysics repository from github and go in its root
+* The clone the NaivePhysics repository from github, go in its root directory and run the `Setup.sh` script:
-  directory:

         git clone git@github.com:bootphon/NaivePhysics.git
         cd NaivePhysics

-* Then setup the whole project

         ./Setup.sh

-  This takes a while.
-Download and install Lua, Torch, Unreal Engine and UETorch in the `NaivePhysics`.
-Activate the project environment in your `~/.bashrc`.
+  This takes a while: it downloads and installs Lua, Torch, Unreal Engine and UETorch in the `NaivePhysics`.
+It finally activates the project environment in your `~/.bashrc`.

-  If the setup script failed, you may want to execute it line per line.
+* If the setup script failed, you may want to execute it line per line.

 ## Main script